qwerty-arun/PCB_designing/STM 32 PCB Design-KiCAD/Learnings.md

 - In constraints section, choose your manufacturer and add the capabilities.
 - For pre-defined sizes, track widths: 0.3 mm and 0.5 mm for power routing.
 - Via Diameter: 0.7mm and Hole: 0.3 mm
+## PCB Design
+- Hide the fabrication layers (both front and back)
+- If you have a monitor, split the screen in half such that left side, it is the schematic and the right side it is the PCB design.
+- Orientation of the components make the routing task so easy, so do it smartly.
+- By adding more traces, the capacitance value to a capacitor will decrease.
+- Place the components wisely, the decoupling capacitors of the analog section have been placed such that very little routing is required later.
+- Always start with sensitive circuitry like the decoupling capacitors, crystal oscillatary circuit.
+- Using the rats nets (the thin lines which tell you to make the connections according to the schematic), you can place the component pretty accurately.
+- You will atleast know where to place the components on the PCB.
+- Ctrl+Shift+m will give the measuring ruler.
+- For a pull up resistor for example, try to place it in line with the other two connections so that we have very little routing.
+- Keep seeing the 3D view of your PCB.
+It helps because, it gives an idea about enclosure size.
+- In our case, we have a few problems, the switch footprint is huge compared to other components.
+- Also the USB connector is not showing up.
+- You can change the footprint pretty easily, double click on the switch in the schematic, select the footprint option and then choose the right one.
+- For the USB connector, 3D model, we have to add, it is readily available.
+Copy the manufacturers number, paste in the official website, download the stp file.
+- Place it in the folder you are working in.
+Double click on the USB connector on the PDB design layout, go to 3D models, delete the existing ones, select the one which you just downloaded.
+- The offsets and rotation might not be right, so you have to try out yourself by trial and error.
+- When you go back to 3D view, now the 3d model of the USB connector will be visible.
+That's how you fix, 3D model issue.